 Scientific Publication Library

 BRI staff actively contribute to the global scientific community by publishing their findings in a wide range of peer-reviewed journals spanning multiple disciplines.
 This interdisciplinary approach allows us to share valuable insights across many fields of study.
-To date, BRI staff have collectively authored and published over 380 peer-reviewed publications.
+To date, BRI staff have collectively authored and published more than 390 peer-reviewed publications that have over 25,000 citations.

 Featured Publications: